sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 #### Branch and Bound

 We then solve TSP as the above ILP formulation by **branch and bound**.
-It's possible to do branch and bound sufficiently by choosing a good branch strategy, and since branching and bound involves *performing a series of branching strategy*, so we model this as **Markov Decision Process (MDP)** in its nature.
+It's possible to do branch and bound sufficiently by choosing a good branch strategy, and since branching and bound involves *performing a series of branching strategies*, we model this as **Markov Decision Process (MDP)** in its nature.

 Now, our goal is clear: We want to learn from an expert (in this case, a SOTA modern solver $\texttt{SCIP}$), which is typically called **imitating learning**.